FAQ’s: Student Notebook Program

-A: Report the theft/loss to the local Police and Campus Security.
+A: Report the theft/loss to the local Police and also to Campus Security.
 Then, call or email the Student Notebook Coordinator with the Police Report Number and summary of what happened.
-If you are filing a claim with your insurance company, contact the Student Notebook Coordinator for the configuration and replacement value of the laptop.
+When filing a claim with your insurance company, contact the Student Notebook Coordinator for the configuration and replacement value of the laptop.
+More Information

 Q: Am I responsible for repairing my computer?

 The Apple computers come with 3-yr extended hardware warranty coverage and the accidental damage protection service is handled by the college and is included in the Apple technology fee.
 There is a $200 deductible per damage incident.
 (After the first damage incident, additional charges may apply based on repair cost estimate).
 Repairs are provided on-campus through the Technology Services Center.
 They provide both hardware and software support and are located in the lower level of the Olsen Student Center.
 Loaner computers are available at no charge if extended repairs are needed.